NP-chaonay/Misc/SurfaceLaptopStudio_LinuxAudioTweak_OnDevicePosture/README.md

 - For who very very interesting of reverse engineering bytecode, SLS use EQ volume data from ```(Registry)/HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e96c-e325-11ce-bfc1-08002be10318}\<some number on my system is 0002 maybe differ on others>\EQVol\DATBUFFERS\DATBUFFER03_0<0 to 3>```
   - DATBUFFER03_00,DATBUFFER03_01,DATBUFFER03_02,DATBUFFER03_03 may means to EQ for lid/laptop/slate/tablet correspondingly.
   - These all seem to be raw data, modifying it without proper knowledge will cause mis-function of EQ/volume even it cause 100% loudness of pink noise at all volume settings (not tested on mute state).
+  - maybe if I not guess it wrong, the EQ setting is come from value in ```C:/Program Files/SurfaceUpdate/hdxsstmd3a/RTAIODAT.DAT``` of Surface driver installation which can be download from MS. let me analysing this on my freetime